Yousra0225/Docker-Cheatsheet/README.md

 ### Docker image
 Docker image is a snapshot of the complete environment needed for the app — including language versions, dependencies, libraries, and configurations.
 ### Docker Container
-Docker container is a instance/copy/object of/from image.
+Docker container is a instance/copy/object of/from image. executable
+### Docker Engine
+Docker Engine is the program you install on your machine that allows to build images, run containers, and manage container, images, networks ...